 Are you stressed?

-Does that seem like a stupid question, in this new COVID-19 world?
-Isn’t everyone, all around the world stressed as we sit apparently helplessly, being hammered by constant media reports of pandemics, climate change, and natural disasters?
+Does that seem like a stupid question, in this new post-covid world?
+Isn’t everyone, all around the world stressed as we sit apparently helplessly, being hammered by constant media reports of wars, climate change, and natural disasters?

 It’s like the bushfire crisis on steroids, and the whole world is on fire at the same time.